 Is OpenSSL really not salvageable?
 Should we write a new version from scratch?
-While flattering, I think that Gary’s comment deserves to be evaluated.

 —Gary McGraw (@cigitalgem) April 7, 2014

-Let’s talk about what it would take to start from scratch with a library like OpenSSL.
+While flattering, I think that Gary’s comment deserves to be evaluated.
+So let’s talk about what it would take to start from scratch with a library like OpenSSL.

-There’s huge list of people that need to be involved when considering a project like this.
+There’s a huge list of people that need to be involved when considering a project like this.
 We will quickly see that it takes a village.
 Let’s examine the most important:

-Say what you want about this tactic, there has to be someone that leads an effort like this.
+Say what you want about this tactic, but there has to be someone that leads an effort like this.
 They have to call the shots, and they have to be chosen wisely.
 Building a library like this will bring with it a lot of opinions on how to build and organize things.
 Someone has to be able to see the forest for the trees and help people understand the big picture.

 The task of distributing such a widely used library across every OS/distro combination is huge.
 We need the support of these folks to make it actually happen.
-Without proper packaging a library will never see the adoption it is looking for.
+Without proper packaging, a library will never see the adoption it is looking for.
 With the growing number of package systems and OS distributions, this can be a challenging task.

 Someone has to actually write code.
 OpenSSL is a reasonably sized library.
 While a rewrite will likely only contain a fraction of the volume of code, there’s still a lot of work to do.
-The initial team of people that do the implementation will need to be skilled developers that really understand the language of choice.
+So the initial team of people that do the implementation will need to be skilled developers that really understand the language of choice.
 Since this is likely to be C, this ups the stakes quite a bit.

 With a library like this, there will be lots of support and integration requests.
 In order to ensure success of the library, it has to remain visibly active and support its users.
-This means tending to issues, working with integrators, maintaining a blog, moderating a mailing list, and all the other community focused things that are involved with running a library as big as this.
+This means tending to issues, working with integrators, maintaining a blog, moderating a mailing list, and all the other community-focused things that are involved with running a library as big as this.

 Once the library is ready for consumption, it has to be put to use.
 This means integration with all of the major applications that use it.
 This is by far the biggest obstacle, and will likely take the most amount of time.
-The web servers will likely be the first to take on this task, but not far behind will be the programming languages and other higher level libraries that use OpenSSL.
+The web servers will likely be the first to take on this task, but not far behind will be the programming languages and other higher-level libraries that use OpenSSL.
 No real progress will be made until the integrations are complete and their software is using this new library.

 To do this properly will cost a lot of money and time.
-If we are considering the effort, we should do it justice by trying to scope the work and get the expected costs associated.
+If we are considering the effort, we should do it justice by trying to scope the work and get the expected costs.
 After that, we should at least double it.
 The reality is that it will be an even higher number than expected.
 Lots of companies and universities will need to volunteer time or money to make this happen.
 If we were to start anywhere, I beg the community to start here and understand what the real effort looks like.

 While the reality is pretty gloomy, there are some really great things that would come from an OpenSSL rewrite.
 The opportunity to start fresh knowing what we know now could help prevent some terrible default configuration issues, and potentially even create a better “secure by default” system.
-There’s a lot of research opportunity and we could benefit greatly from academic assistance.
-If such an opportunity ever arises to create the next generation OpenSSL, I will gladly lend my keyboard.
+There’s a lot of research opportunity, and we could benefit greatly from academic assistance.
+If such an opportunity ever arises to create the next-generation OpenSSL, I will gladly lend my keyboard.